View navigation

 6Costing studies

-All research has a cost and the R&D Unit is able to help with calculating the cost of a study.
-Is it essential that all applications for funding are reviewed and signed off by the Head of R&D. It is important that investigators ensure that sufficient time is allocated to this, as obtaining some costs may not be routine and may take longer that envisaged.
+All research has a cost and the R&I Department is able to help with calculating the cost of a study.
+Is it essential that all applications for funding are reviewed and signed off by the Head of Research and Innovation.
+It is important that investigators ensure that sufficient time is allocated to this, as obtaining some costs may not be routine and may take longer that envisaged.

 7Funding

-The R&D Unit can work with investigators to identify potential study funding and can offer assistance with making funding applications.
+The R&I Department can work with investigators to identify potential study funding and can offer assistance with making funding applications.
 Please contact the Grant Development Officers for advice.

 Lisa Ballantine - l.ballantine@nhs.net